Benjas333/TINAWDC-Rare-Responses-Forcer/README.md

 ```
 python unique_responses_force.py
 ```
-The code will automatically send every different response from the 'https://codes.thisisnotawebsitedotcom.com/' server to the Discord Webhook.
+The code will automatically send every different response from the `https://codes.thisisnotawebsitedotcom.com/` server to the Discord Webhook.
 It should be compatible with every type of response.
 Either multimedia or HTML.

+`Ctrl + C` to stop the script.